 First Time Home Buyer Programs in Chicago, Illinois

-So, your broke open your piggy bank, saved up some serious money over the past few years and pooled everything you have together.
+So, you broke open your piggy bank, saved up some serious money over the past few years, and pooled everything you have together.
 You finally have enough for your down payment on the home of your dreams.

-But wait, don’t forget there are other fees and finances to take care of, such as: closing costs, transaction fees and possible maintenance repairs.
+But wait, don’t forget there are other fees and finances to take care of, such as closing costs, transaction fees, and potential maintenance repairs.

 Don’t freak out and back out of your plans.
-There’s a way to earn some extra money to pay off your mortgage.
+There are many ways to earn some extra money to help with your mortgage.